 For the last 16 months, I have had the experience of moving around frequently, not having much of a schedule, and going with the flow.
 I went from Myanmar, to the USA, to Myanmar, to India, to the USA, back to India and now today, to Germany.
 All under Covid regulations, and most of the time having no idea how long my trip would last or where I would head next.
 In Myanmar, we had our own place, as that was our home, but everywhere else we have been staying with family, and often changing locations.

 I haven’t exercised a lot of self-discipline during this time.
 Looking back, I prioritized based on my instincts, and usually spending time with family won out above all else.
 I have lived abroad away from family for the past 7 years.
 So it was the perfect time to dedicate to this important area of life.
 I had unique opportunities to spend 5 months with my family in the US in 2020.
 And this year I have spent 5 months in India with my in-laws, who I previously had not even met.
 Not to mention I spent more time with my partner than I ever thought possible.
 It was a pretty awesome opportunity and I think I made the most of it.
+But I am happy for the opportunity to start a new chapter.

 Looking to the Future

 Reflecting on that time, I can see the areas of my life that I no longer need to focus on.
 They are ingrained in who I am now.
 I am dedicated to eating a loving diet and keeping my health in order with nutrition and self love.
 When I choose a new course or program, I know how to discern if it is in alignment with my higher self.
 With that alignment, I don’t have to motivate myself in the area of learning.
-I am dedicated to personal growth, and coaching myself daily.
+I am dedicated to personal growth and coaching myself daily.
 I also regularly invest in coaching for myself.
 Even when it is not easy to face the beliefs and programs that are coming up, I never quit.
 But there are still things I need to work on.

 I am choosing five areas that I am committing to at least for the next 3 months as I get to define a new routine in a new country.
 Of course, I don’t have to move cities to do this.
 I could literally choose any day to make these changes, but as I have this unique opportunity, I am taking it to fully commit to these areas of growth.